arogozhnikov/arogozhnikov.github.io/_remarks/2020-02-01-statistic-numbers-that-lie.markdown

 Consider this as a practice for your scepticism.
 Or keep reading.
 But better first try to collect questions about this number.

-- Does it mean there are 99% of spam and 1% of ham, and everything put into spam folder?
+- Does it mean there are 99% of spam and 1% of ham, and everything is put into the spam folder?
-  - or maybe it is only 1% percent of spam ond everything lands in your inbox?
+  - or maybe it is only 1% of spam and everything lands in your inbox?
   - so, we need to start from [TPR, FRP, curves](http://arogozhnikov.github.io/2015/10/05/roc-curve.html) and relative rates of spam?
   - do you think those rates will be the same in your case?
 Some people/companies get lots of spam, some don't
 - False negatives are messages from your relatives or maybe from your colleagues?
 Or some newsletters you don't mind to receive?
 - Languages the system supports.
 'English' is not an answer, there are many dialects on this planet.
-- Hey, you know, those sites I left by mistake my address three years ago, they keep sending me stuff, do you consider that spam?
+- Hey, you know, those sites where I mistakenly left my address three years ago, that keep sending me stuff, do you consider that spam?
 - What is spam after all?